toasterofbread/spmp-docs/content/docs/client/installation.md

 {{< snippet "server_warning.md" >}}

-**TODO: System JRE Required?**

 The desktop version of SpMp is available on Linux and Windows.
 Both can be downloaded from SpMp's [release page](https://github.com/toasterofbread/spmp/releases).
+Java must be installed on the system for both OSes.

 **A running instance of [SpMs]({{% relref "docs/server/about" %}}) is required to use SpMp on desktop.** Eventually, SpMs will be packaged as a part of SpMp, but currently it must be installed manually.
 See [here]({{% relref "docs/server/installation" %}}) for instructions.